-Proposed by: PERSONNEL BOARD Board of Selectmen Recommendation: Advisory Committee Recommendation:
+Proposed by: PERSONNEL BOARD

+Board of Selectmen Recommendation: At Town Meeting Advisory Committee Recommendation: At Town Meeting noted in bold.

 Summary: The Personnel By-Law governs policies and pay structures for non-union employees.
-The changes are noted in bold.
+The changes are

-ARTICLE 6: To see if the Town will vote to appropriate a sum of money to various accounts as part of the implementation of the Pay and Classification Study.
+ARTICLE 6: To see if the Town will vote to appropriate the sum of \$29,453 to various accounts as part of the implementation of the Pay and Classification Study.

-Proposed by: PERSONNEL BOARD Board of Selectmen Recommendation: Advisory Committee Recommendation:
+Proposed by: PERSONNEL BOARD

+Board of Selectmen Recommendation: At Town Meeting Advisory Committee Recommendation: At Town Meeting